 Homework Assignment: Each homework assignment is out of 100 points.
 Unless stated otherwise, I will present the solutions at the beginning of the next class after the assignment was handed.
-If you submit your assignment after it is due but before I present the solutions you can earn a max of 70 points.
+If you submit your assignment after it is due but before I make the solutions available you can earn a max of 70 points.
 An assignment handed after the solutions are posted will yield 0 points.

-Tests, Quizzes, or Challenges: These are conducted in class and each will be out for an amount of points to be disclosed prior to the class.
+Tests, Quizzes, or Challenges: These are conducted in class on an ad hoc basis, and each will be out for an amount of points to be disclosed prior to the class.
 The details of each test, quiz, or challenge will be explained during its respective announcement.